fanteastick/quartz-test/content/mac/adguard home.md

 important text from this was moved to apple notes for privacy

 > AdGuard Home is a network-wide software for blocking ads & tracking.
-After you set it up, it’ll cover ALL your home devices, and you don’t need any client-side software for that.
+After you set it up, it'll cover ALL your home devices, and you don't need any client-side software for that.
 With the rise of Internet-Of-Things and connected devices, it becomes more and more important to be able to control your whole network.

 [AdGuard Home | Network-wide software for any OS: Windows, macOS, Linux](https://adguard.com/en/adguard-home/overview.html)